Malinyi District

 Malinyi District is a district of the Morogoro Region of Tanzania.

-In 2016 the Tanzania National Bureau of Statistics report there were 125,472 people in the ward.
+In 2022, the Tanzania National Bureau of Statistics reported there were 225,126 people in the district.

-People in the region
+Demographics

-Around 60% of the people in this regio is illiterate.
+Around 60% of the people in this region are illiterate.

 Sights

 Kilombero Game Reserve: The District shares part of the Kilombero River Game Reserve.
-The reserve is home to large numbers of buffalo, elephant, zebra, crocodile and the colobus Monkeys.
+The reserve is home to large numbers of buffalo, elephant, zebra, crocodile and Colobus monkeys.